-The designated MSA is one of the most linguistically diverse in the United States, with 37.8% of community members utilizing a dominate language other than English.
+The Houston Methodist Hospital (HMH) community is one of the most linguistically diverse in the United States, with 37.8% of community members utilizing a dominate language other than English.
 Spanish is the predominate language second to English, with 1.7 million community members (29%) reporting Spanish as their primary language.
-3.1% of community members speak other Indo-European languages, 4.5% speak Asian and Pacific Islander languages, and 1.1% speak other languages, not identified. ix
+3.1% of community members speak other Indo-European languages, 4.5% speak Asian and Pacific Islander languages, and 1.1% speak other languages, not identified. viii